-Connections for Parallel System
+Connections for Parallel System:

 The hybrid inverter supports parallel connection to expand power and energy capacity to suit different usage scenarios.
 Up to 16 units can be paralleled to reach a capacity of 256kW.
 The inverters can be used in single phase, or in a three phase system (for three or more inverters).
 The parallel wiring diagrams are as follows.
-If the inverters fail, users can switch loads to the grid.
-Contact the inverter supplier for more detailed guidance on paralleling the system.